Introduction to Molds

 Homes and Molds

-The EPA publication, “A Brief Guide to Mold, Moisture, and Your Home“, and Spanish (PDF, 20 pp, 796KB).
-This Guide provides information and guidance for homeowners and renters on how to clean up residential mold problems and how to prevent mold growth.
+The EPA publication, “A Brief Guide to Mold, Moisture, and Your Home” provides information and guidance for homeowners and renters on how to clean up residential mold problems and how to prevent mold growth.

 Biological Pollutants in Your Home – This document explains indoor biological pollution, the health effects of biological pollutants, and how to control their growth and buildup.
 One third to one-half of all structures have damp conditions that may encourage the development of pollutants such as molds and bacteria, which can cause allergic reactions — including asthma — and spread infectious diseases.
 Describes corrective measures for achieving moisture control and cleanliness.
 This brochure was prepared by the American Lung Association and the U.S. Consumer Product Safety Commission.
 The publication was updated by CPSC in 1997